-Professor Mel Ainscow, CBE, is a professor within Policy Scotland and the Robert Owen Centre for Educational Change at the University of Glasgow.
+Professor Mel Ainscow, CBE, was a professor within Policy Scotland.
+He is based at the Robert Owen Centre for Educational Change at the University of Glasgow.

 Professor Mel Ainscow is internationally recognised as an authority on the promotion of inclusion and equity in education.

 In addition to his post at Glasgow, Professor Ainscow holds the positions of:

 - Emeritus Professor of Education at the University of Manchester

 - Adjunct Professor at Queensland University of Technology

 - Honorary Professor of Practice at University of Wales Trinity Saint David.